Leeds 0113 228 5000

-Hylton has also been appointed as a Deputy District Judge (2019) and Recorder (2020) on the North Eastern Circuit.
+Hylton also sits as a judge having been appointed as a Deputy District Judge in 2019 and Recorder in 2020.

 "Approachable and thorough."
 "He's someone who inspires confidence and works collaboratively with clients and solicitors.
 He has a keen eye for detail and is a superb advocate."Chambers & Partners 2018